ptsteadman/notebook/essays/gray-man-style.md

 "shoot-me-first" signal, and instead prefer multi-modal dress that will help them avoid attention until it's time to use force.
-A gray man wouldn't want to be carrying one of the "bug out bags" discussed in a recent NYT article, because most of the bags mentioned include obvious military features like MOLLE panels, hydration bladders, and camouflage.
+A gray man wouldn't want to be carrying one of the "bug out bags" discussed in a recent NYT article, because the bags mentioned include obvious military features like MOLLE panels, hydration bladders, and camouflage.
 [25] The gray man prefers to carry his weapons and supplies in a dorky messenger bag like the Vertex EDC Satchel [8], designed to 'blend into everyday life' while still holding ballistic inserts and